 Intwixt turns messaging apps like Slack into business process engines.
 It’s no-fuss, no-install software delivered from the cloud.

-The Intwixt Enterprise Conversation Platform (ECP) is a unique, people-first approach to Business Process Automation.
+Intwixt's Conversational Automation Platform (CAP) is a unique, people-first approach to Business Process Automation.
 While existing platforms typically focus on automating systems, Intwixt’s hybrid approach is able to interleave people and systems into realistic solutions that reflect real-word business processes.

 Automating people is difficult, especially given human unpredictability.
 They interrupt the process, change its course, and sometimes fail to respond at all.
 People need something more akin to conversation.
 Instead of treating unexpected human behavior as an error, Intwixt elegantly resolves the change of flow like a change of conversation.